 - Inability to make a decision, or to do things that you want to do, ‘stuckness’, sabotaging yourself

 - Acute or recurring anxiety or depression, panic attacks, nightmares, suicidal thoughts

 - Not knowing who you are or what you want, or not being able to assert yourself

 - Emotional, physical or sexual abuse

-- Supervision and consultation in working with PTSD and complex developmental trauma, for psychotherapists, psychiatrists and psychologists
+- Supervision and consultation in working with PTSD, CPTSD and complex developmental trauma, for psychotherapists, psychologists and psychiatrists